UofTStatsci/graduate-programs/README.md

 The site loads D3 v7 and topojson-client from jsDelivr.
 Geographic land data is packaged locally.

 ## Notes
-- Full-page behavior uses native CSS scroll snap rather than fullPage.js.
+- Full-page behaviour uses native CSS scroll snap rather than fullPage.js.
 - The cover collision canvas is adapted to standard browser JavaScript from the supplied D3/Observable concept and uses white particles.
 - Replace the temporary text-based logo lockup with approved U of T / Statistical Sciences logo assets before production if desired.